- 16 Apr 2020

 Can local review bodies still meet?

-To enable meetings to take place virtually, regulations coming into force on 24 April temporarily suspend the requirement for local review body meetings to be held in public.
+To enable meetings to take place virtually, regulations coming into force on 24 April temporarily suspended the requirement for local review body meetings to be held in public.

 Can planning decisions be delegated to officers rather than being determined at committee?